JPCodeCraft/AlbionFreeMarketTutorials/tutorials/begginer/begginer.md

 - The best ship is friendship (seriously, make friends)
 - Start small, dream big
 - If you're not having fun, try something different

-Welcome to Albion, adventurer.
-Your legend starts now!

----

-_This guide is maintained by the Albion Free Market community.
-Last updated: October 2025.
-Found an error or have suggestions?
-Contact us through the website._